zeiktuvai/MSF_Addon/Persistence.md

 **MSF Settings - Persistence**

 General Persistence settings are in the attributes menu (attributes > Mission Support Foundation > MSF Settings) under the persistence section.
+The only required parameter is `Attributes > Mission Support Foundation > MSF Settings > End Trigger Name` which is the name of the trigger that will end the mission to trigger saving.
+If this is not set, persistence will not work.

 ![MSF Persistence Settings](https://raw.githubusercontent.com/zeiktuvai/TFY_Arma3/Dev/img/msf_persist.png)